Bellsburg, Tennessee

 Bellsburg is an unincorporated community in Dickson County, in the U.S. state of Tennessee.
 It lies along State Route 49.

 History

 A post office was established as Bellsburgh in 1849, renamed Bellsburg in 1893, and remained in operation until it was discontinued in 1905.
 The origin of the name is disputed.
-Some hold the community was named for Shadrach Bell, a pioneer, while others believe it was named for Montgomery Bell, who may have played a role in its development.
+Some hold the community was named for Shadrach Bell, an area pioneer, while others believe it was named for Montgomery Bell, who may have played a role in its development.